GeekingwithMauri/NotificationsEngine/README.md

 _NotificationsEngine_ centralizes the notifications SDKs and exposes them via facades.

 ## What's the point?
 Contracts expire, SDKs get deprecated and fees rises.
-These, just to mention a few, are valid reasons to change tracking vendors.
+These, just to mention a few, are valid reasons to change notification vendors.

 This is rather hard when our codebases are littered with direct SDKs implementations. _NotificationsEngine_ makes such processes painless by making their consumption behind a facade.
-This is why, whatever happens under the hood shall not concern our Tracking clients apps.
+This is why, whatever happens under the hood shall not concern our Notification clients apps.

 ## Installation
 ### Xcode 13